 Are you surprised to see llamas so high on the list?
-A lot of people just don’t know very much about llamas, but they are awesome pets for a very specific kind of owner.
+They’re awesome pets for a very specific kind of owner.

 Personality-wise, think of a llama as a six-foot-tall slightly aloof dog.
-They’re tremendously brave, keenly intelligent, and as reliable as dogs as livestock guardians.
-That’s right: if you keep a few goats or sheep or chickens, stick a llama in their pen and you’ll never lose another animal to a predator!
-They’ll run off wolves, coyotes, dogs, foxes, eagles, and hawks.
+They’re tremendously brave, keenly intelligent, and as livestock guardians they’re as reliable as dogs.
+That’s right: if you keep a few goats, sheep, or chickens, stick a llama in their pen and you’ll never lose another animal to predators!
+They’ll run off wolves, coyotes, foxes, eagles, and hawks.
 Additionally, they make great wool and can pull carts or carry heavy loads.
 They’re hardy mountain creatures who can cope with a wide range of temperatures and climates, making their care relatively cheap for such a large animal.

 You need an acre of land to support one, and its adult weight is 300-400 pounds.
 This will exclude it as an option for many people, which is a shame, because llamas are exactly as cool as The Emperor’s New Groove said they were.

 Alpacas are kin to llamas.
-They’re smaller, about a third of the height and weight.
+They’re smaller, about a third the height and weight.
 (Llamas look you in the eye, alpacas look you in the nipple.
 MY EYES ARE UP HERE, ALPACAS.)
-They are also more docile and timid than their larger cousins, which is a mixed bag.
-They don’t have the boldness and strong personalities of llamas, but they’re less willful and a little cheaper to keep due to their smaller size.
+They’re also more docile and timid than their larger cousins, which is a mixed bag.
+They don’t have the boldness and strong personalities of llamas, but they’re less willful and a little cheaper due to their smaller size.

 #6 Guinea Pig